Alibaba-MIIL/ASL/README.md

 <!--</table>-->
 </p>

-## 24/7/2021 Update - ASL article was accepeted to ICCV 2021 !
+## 24/7/2021 ASL article was accepeted to ICCV 2021 !
+We are happy to announce that ASL article was accepeted to ICCV 2021.

 ## 23/4/2021 Update - ImageNet21K Pretraining
 In a new [article](https://github.com/Alibaba-MIIL/ImageNet21K) we released, we share pretrain weights for different models, that dramatically outperfrom standard pretraining on downstream tasks, including multi-label ones.
 We also compare in the article multi-label pretrianing with ASL on ImageNet21K to pretraining with standard loss functions (cross-entropy and focal loss).

-## Training Code Now Available !
+## Training Code Now Available

 With great collaboration by [@GhostWnd](https://github.com/GhostWnd), we now provide a [script](train.py) for fully reproducing the article